 EMERGENCY NOTIFICATION TIMELY WARNING Scope Wide focus on any significant emergency or dangerous situation (may include Clery Act crimes) Narrow focus on Clery Act crimes reported to CSAs Why Triggered by an event that is occurring on or imminently threatening the campus involving an immediate threat to the health or safety of students or employees.
-Triggered by crimes reported to UPD or local law enforcement that have already occurred and represent a serious or continuing threat to students and employees.
-Where Only on campus Anywhere on StMU Clery geography

-Initiate procedures immediately upon confirmation that a dangerous situation or emergency exists or threatens the campus

-Issue a warning as soon as pertinent information is available

-The St. Mary's University Police Department and University Communications have the authority to provide timely notice to the campus community about Clery Act crimes or other serious or ongoing crimes against people or property that occur on or within the campus boundaries and on public property that is within or immediately adjacent to the campus.
+Triggered by crimes reported to THE UNIVERSITY POLICE DEPARTMENT or local law enforcement that have already occurred and represent a serious or continuing threat to students and employees.
+Where Only on campus Anywhere on St. Mary's University Clery geography When Initiate procedures immediately upon confirmation that a dangerous situation or emergency exists or threatens the campus Issue a warning as soon as pertinent information is available have the authority to provide timely notice to the campus community about Clery Act crimes or other serious or ongoing crimes against people or property that occur on or within the campus boundaries and on public property that is within or immediately adjacent to the campus.
 The purpose of a Timely Warning is to notify the campus community of the incident and to provide information that may enable community members to protect themselves from similar incidents.